khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 2. Try to answer some of them yourself.
 Google if necessary.
 3. Once you've done the work, or if you're stuck, post the top 1 or 2 remaining questions on Piazza.
 We'll try to tackle them in class.

 Note that if a question is too vague or too surface-level, it won't count.
 (If you haven't done the work, it will be obvious).
 Also, if a question can be answered with a two-seconds Google Search, it won't count as well.
-If you submit a "bad question" for the first time, I will warn you, but after that, I won't count them.
+If you submit a "bad question" for the first time, I will warn you (with a warning sign ⚠️), but after that, I won't count them.
 Please post something that you are honestly interested in, and would like to discuss in class, and please provide some background to both show that you did the work, and to help me understand what you mean.

 For example: